vladavilov/playground/git-epic-creator/services/gitlab_client_service/README.md

   - Uses `AzureOpenAI` client with `api_version` parameter
 - **Standard OpenAI:** When `OAI_API_VERSION` is not set
   - Uses `OpenAI` client with `base_url` parameter

+### Error Handling with User-Friendly Tips

+The service provides context-specific error messages with actionable tips for common GitLab API errors:

+- **401 Unauthorized**: "TIP: Re-authenticate with GitLab SSO by clicking the 'Connect GitLab' button in the connections panel."
+- **403 Forbidden**: "TIP: Your GitLab token may not have sufficient permissions.
+Try re-authenticating or contact your GitLab administrator."
+- **404 Not Found**: "TIP: Please verify that the project ID is correct and that you have access to this project."
+- **429 Rate Limit**: "TIP: GitLab has rate-limited your requests.
+Please wait a few minutes and try again."
+- **500/502/503 Server Error**: "TIP: GitLab is experiencing issues.
+Please try again in a few minutes."

+These tips are automatically included in progress messages sent to the UI via SSE, helping users resolve issues without developer intervention.

 ## Authentication & Authorization